Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/ViewModelBase.md

 #### Remarks

 This should of course be a cleaner solution, but there is no other way to let a view-model know that navigation has completed.
-Another option is injection, but this would require every view-model for Windows Phone 7 to accept only the navigation context, which has actually nothing to do with the logic.It is also possible to use the OnNavigationCompleted event.
+Another option is injection, but this would require every view-model for Windows Phone 7 to accept only the navigation context, which has actually nothing to do with the logic.
+It is also possible to use the OnNavigationCompleted event.